NHL Rumors: Matt Murray Trade Talk, Red Wings Free-Agent Targets and More

 NHL Rumors: Matt Murray Trade Talk, Red Wings Free-Agent Targets and MoreApril 28, 2020

-It was the year of the quarterback carousel in the NFL as Tom Brady leaving the New England Patriots to join the Tampa Bay Buccaneers headlined several high-profile QB changes around the league.
-The NHL is set follow suit with its goalies during the upcoming offseason.
+It was the year of the quarterback carousel in the NFL.
+Tom Brady leaving the New England Patriots to join the Tampa Bay Buccaneers headlined several high-profile QB changes around the league, and the NHL is set follow suit with its goalies during the upcoming offseason.

 There are numerous netminders who are likely to change teams via either trade of free agency following the 2019-20 season.
 It could help reshape the league's balance of power given the position's importance, especially during the Stanley Cup Playoffs, when a red-hot goalie can carry a team on his back.